RichardDooling/Entertainment_Law/Representation/Representation.md

 instant situation lacks the elements of haste and high pressure tactics &hellip; , and that the contracts did not provide for the sole benefit of the defendants, &hellip;
-Indeed, they benefitted the Croces by millions of dollars.
+Indeed, they benefited the Croces by millions of dollars.
 Thus Kurnit's actions do not rise to the level of procedural unconscionability.
 Kurnit, however, as a lawyer and principal, failed to advise the Croces to retain independent counsel and proceeded to give legal advice to the